SpoorthiChandraP/Multi-Sign-Language-Converter/README.md

 ## 🧠 How to Use This Project

-Follow the steps below to set up and run the AI - Based Multi Sign Language Converter:
+Follow the steps below to set up and run the AI-Based Multi Sign Language Converter:

 ### 🔁 Step 1: Clone the Repository